SmartLoan/smartloan-sml-paper/README.md

 Things need to create:
 1. App where users can modify the variables, will generate a spreadsheet that shows payment plan and total interest paid.
 This tool will help users to design their own contract suitable to their needs.
 2. securitize the loans (pooling them up)
-3. Flow chart for the repayment scheme
+3. Flow chart for the repayment scheme.
+4. Implement Hyperledger Indy for credential evaluation of borrowers.
+5. Integrate with Remix IDE, some tool that enables borrower to retrieve their generated contracts, compile, and deploy.
+All done with mobile.
+6.

 Still under construction...
 discussion is on going with people who are more experienced in finance...